tlliao/Object-IR/README.md

 ```

-## Meta
+## Citation
-If you have any questions about this project, please feel free to drop me an email.
+If you have any questions, please feel free to contact me.

 Tianli Liao -- tianli.liao@haut.edu.cn
 ```